medizininformatik-initiative/usecase-cord-support/Projektathon4/Aufgabenblock_A/README.md

 # Table of Contents
 Im Projektathon 4, der Untergliederung Von Aufgabenblock A werden

-#A Aufgabenblock A: Alterspyramiden für ausgewählte Diagnosen
+## A Aufgabenblock A: Alterspyramiden für ausgewählte Diagnosen
+---

 ### A.0.
 Aufgabenstellung & Daten (Überschrift)
+---

 #### A.0.1           Aufgabenstellung